 - Opera.
 With another son I share a love of choral and operatic music.
 We have embarked on a journey of hearing all of the major U.S. opera companies in their own houses.
-Great music is easily accessible from Charlottesville: The Ashlawn Opera Festival, New Lyric Theatre, Virginia Opera, and the National Opera at the Kennedy Center.
+Great music is easily accessible from Charlottesville: The Charlottesville Opera, New Lyric Theatre, Virginia Opera, and the National Opera at the Kennedy Center.

 - Bicycling.
 I ride regularly, mainly for exercise.
 The hilly back roads in the countryside around Charlottesville afford excellent challenges of all levels.
 My wife and I have taken great trips in the California wine country and in the Czech Republic with Backroads and would recommend guide services such as this to anyone looking for an organized biking trip.